Albirizzu/oDCM_team8/README.md

 **How are the final datafiles stuctured?**

 Before creating the final dataset, we ensured all variables had the correct datatype.
 We changed the 'Rank'-variable from an object to an integer as it is a number.
+We removed the '$'s and '%'-signs from the table and turned all other numbers into floats.
 When deploying the dataset as a CSV-file, we make sure to keep the column names and remove the index column.

 **Was the “raw” data saved in addition to the preprocessed/cleaned/labeled data? **